Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/entando-hub.md

 6. Choose the desired user and select an organization from the drop-down list.
 If the organization is not available, go to Organization Management to add it. **Note:** the administrator needs to belong to the same organization(s) as well, especially for private catalogs that require an API key.

 ### Create New Entries/Bundle Groups
 At the top of the Hub UI, click the `Add +` button to create a new [Bundle Group](../../docs/curate/hub-details.md#bundle-group-definitions).
-This is what a component entry is called on Entando.
+This is what a component entry is called on Villanova.
 In the pop-up window, enter the details for the entry.

 ![Pop-up Window to Add New Component Entry](./hub-images/hub-add.png)